expo/expo/docs/versions/unversioned/distribution/app-stores.md

 },
 ```

 The full list of keys Expo provides by default can be seen [here](https://github.com/expo/expo/blob/master/exponent-view-template/ios/exponent-view-template/Supporting/Info.plist#L28-L41).
 You can provide any overrides you want in the `infoPlist` configuration.
-Because these strings are configured at the native level, they will only be published when you build a new binary with `exp build`.
+Because these strings are configured at the native level, they will only be published when you build a new binary with `expo build`.

 ## Localizing system dialogs on iOS